-Dr. Cameron Gokee currently co-directs the UMP Summer Field School and supervises the UMP lab housed at the University of Michigan.
-Cameron also directs the Central Falémé Archaeological Project in Senegal, a long-term archaeological research program that examines how local communities participated in a variety of historical processes—including the shift from mobile hunting and herding to sedentary village life, the rise and fall of medieval empires, the violence of the Atlantic slave trade, the spread of Islam, and ultimately, the imposition of colonialism.
+Dr. Cameron Gokee is Research Assistant Professor at Appalachian State University.
+In addition to his work with the UMP, he directs the Central Falémé Archaeological Project in Senegal, a long-term archaeological research program that examines how local communities participated in a variety of historical processes—including the shift from mobile hunting and herding to sedentary village life, the rise and fall of medieval empires, the violence of the Atlantic slave trade, the spread of Islam, and ultimately, the imposition of colonialism.
 Additional information on Cameron’s work can be found here.

 Staff and Students

 John Doering-White John Doering-White is a doctoral student in Anthropology and Social Work at the University of Michigan.
 He received his BA from Earlham College in Richmond, IN.
 John’s research focuses on intersections of violence and care surrounding humanitarian migrant shelters, train hopping, and Central American migration through Mexico.
 When pretending to sleep, John ponders outboard boat motors, Stroh’s beer, and hot meals enjoyed under highway overpasses.

 Haeden Stewart is a doctoral student in anthropology/archaeology at the University of Chicago.
 He received a BA in archaeology from the University of Toronto and an MA from the University of Chicago.
 His research focus is on historical and contemporary archaeology in Western Canada.
 His only real discernible talent is identifying people and things that come from Canada.